Frequently Asked Questions

 R1207.50 inclusive of VAT.

-Although finance periods over 72 months are permitted by the NCA, Nedbank's policy allows for a maximum of 72 months on deals.
-We may consider a longer period in exceptional cases, subject to certain terms and conditions.
+Although finance periods over 72 months are permitted by the National Credit Act (NCA), Nedbank's policy allows for a maximum of 96 months on certain deals, depending on the year, make and model of the vehicle, and is subject to certain terms and conditions.

 What are the additional requirements for a non-South African citizen with permanent residence?